10 Safest Cities in Indiana (Updated in 2023)

 |Violent crimes in 2020||1|

 Dyer is a small city in Lake County.
-The Chicago suburb is an excellent area for families, offering a highly rated school system, lively nightlife, and low crime.
+This Chicago suburb is an excellent area for families, offering a highly rated school system, lively nightlife, and low crime.

 When counting all crimes, including crimes against society, there were a mere 127 offenses in Dyer in 2020.
 When counting only the 52 violent and property crimes, the crime rate was the second-best in the state at just 3.26 cases per 1,000 residents.

 Dyer’s most incredible crime statistic is its low number of violent offenses.
 With one reported incident in all of 2020, a sole aggravated assault case, Dyer had the second-fewest number of violent crimes in all of Indiana.

 Dyer is only 30 minutes west of Lowell, butting up against the state line between Indiana and Illinois.
 Like its neighbor, Dyer has traditionally had low violent crime, but property crime rates have gone down significantly since 2011.